Did Alex Murdaugh accidentally confess to murder?

 The agent testified that several empty boxes of ammunition were also found during searches of the Murdaugh home on 8 June and 13 June.

-Federal and Winchester 12-gauge ammo was seized – ammunition that matched the shell casings found by Paul’s body.

-And Sellier & Bellot .300 AAC BLK rifle ammo – ammunition that matched the type used to kill Maggie – was also found at the property.
+Inside the .300 Blackout rifle was Sellier & Bellot .300 AAC BLK ammo – the same type of ammo that was used to kill Maggie.

 Also seized as evidence was a credit card receipt for an $1,021.10 item from Gucci – the item had been circled.